mykola216/sht/wp-content/plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 = How do I check if the plugin is working properly? =

+1. Log out of the shop.
+2. Search for one of your keywords and click on one of your ads.
+3. Purchase an item from your shop.
+4. Wait until the conversion shows up in AdWords.

-Download the Google Tag Assistant browser plugin.
-It is a powerful tool to validate all Google tags on your pages.
+With the Google Tag Assistant you will also be able to see the tag fired on the thankyou page.

 = Where can I report a bug or suggest improvements? =